 There’s only one right answer, though.
 Do YOU know which one it is?
 If you guess, YOU’RE WELCOME, you are correct, my friend!

-The correct answer is YOU’RE.
+When it comes to the response for THANK YOU, the correct answer is YOU’RE.
 YOU’RE is a contraction for YOU ARE and the technical phrase is YOU ARE WELCOME.
 Therefore, the second choice is the only one that can be correct.